-Available to you as an IEEE member, consider the competitive life insurance coverage to fit your needs.
+Available to you as an IEEE member, consider the Specially negotiated life insurance coverage to fit your needs.
 Whether you want to provide for your grandchildren or create a charitable trust, we have a solution that fits your goals.

 Our Group 20-Year Level Term Life Insurance is for individuals under age 55 and is renewable until age 75.
 It offers high levels of coverage—up to $2 million for you and your spouse.
 Your rates are set for 20 years, and your benefits will never change.